-3. Harmful to Environment: Thirdly, using animal and human waste to power engines may save on carbon dioxide emissions, but it increases methane gases, which are also harmful to the Earth’s— ozone layer.
+Using animal and human waste to power engines may save on carbon dioxide emissions, but it increases methane gases, which are also harmful to the Earth’s ozone layer.
 So really, we are no better off environmentally for using one or the other.
 And speaking of using waste products, there is the smell to consider.
 While it is not physically harmful, it is definitely unpleasant, and it can attract unwanted pests (rats, flies) and spread bacteria and infection.

 Biomass energy sources are renewable, but they have to be utilized sustainably.
 Uncontrolled biomass production can result in deforestation.
 If deforestation is allowed to happen, scores of animal and bird species would be rendered homeless, not to mention the drought as a result.
 In fact, this is the main reason for slowing down the large scale use of biomass fuel.
 Governments feel replanting efforts may not match the rate of cutting down of trees.

 - Requires a great deal of water